 Internationally recognised training

-Cedre holds various accreditations and authorisation on national level.
+Cedre holds various national accreditations and authorisations.

 Our technical facilities have been specially developed so that oil can be released in near-real conditions in order to run spill response practical training.

-More Information about our facilities
+More Information about our facilities and equipment

 Varied learning methods